JayaPrakas/Data_scientist_udacity_capstone/README.md

 ## Installation

-The following are used along with python.
+This notebook runs on **anaconda distribution** with **python**.
+The following are used along with anaconda distribution.

+- keras
+- PIL
+- random
+- glob
+- sklearn
+- cv2

 ## Project Description